 Become a Junior Historian!

-Ask for an Junior Historian activity booklet at the museum store and enjoy the scavenger hunt activity as you tour the Rosson House with your guide.
-Learn more about architecture, food, clothing and even chores as you complete additional activities and explore the square on your own.
+Ask for an Junior Historian activity booklet at the Visitor Center and enjoy the scavenger hunt activity as you tour the Rosson House with your guide.
+Learn more about architecture, food, clothing and even chores as you complete additional activities and explore the Square on your own.

-Once your scavenger hunt and five activities are completed, bring your booklet back to the museum store where you will take the Junior Historian Pledge and receive your special patch.
+Once your scavenger hunt and five activities are completed, bring your booklet back to the Visitor Center where you will take the Junior Historian Pledge and receive your special patch.

 Modeled on the Junior Ranger program at national parks, the Junior Historian program was created by 13-year-old history enthusiast Sadie for Heritage Square.

 Families with Young Children